rajashekar/lc/docs-site/docs/getting-started/installation.md

 Now that you have `lc` installed, proceed to the [Quick Start Guide](/getting-started/quick-start) to configure your first provider and start using the tool.

 ## Troubleshooting

+### System Dependencies Issues

+If you encounter build errors related to OpenSSL or pkg-config, ensure you have installed the system dependencies listed above.
+See the [Troubleshooting Guide](/troubleshooting) for detailed solutions.

 ### Rust Installation Issues